 Talking Regional Practice

 What does it take to run a successful architecture practice in regional Australia?
-Join the ACA on Monday 30 March for an insightful CPD webinar exploring the opportunities, challenges and realities of building a resilient and rewarding small practice beyond the city.
+Watch this insightful CPD webinar exploring the opportunities, challenges and realities of building a resilient and rewarding small practice beyond the city.

 Hear from Mike Sneyd (EKD Architects, Broome/Kununurra WA), Kristina Soggee (Livingstone Studio, Clare SA) and Mark Kennedy (Counterpoint, Townsville Qld) as they reflect on the decisions that shaped their practices and the strategies that have supported long‑term viability.

-The conversation will delve into current challenges – including workforce attraction and retention, navigating distance and risk, and responding to shifting market conditions.
-Speakers will also look ahead, discussing sustainability, succession and exit planning, and the lessons learned along the way.
+The conversation delves into current challenges – including workforce attraction and retention, navigating distance and risk, and responding to shifting market conditions.
+Panelists also look ahead, discussing sustainability, succession and exit planning, and the lessons learned along the way.

 This webinar offers an honest, practical discussion for architects considering regional practice or already working within it, providing valuable insights into building a resilient and rewarding regional studio.